CurtisHumphrey/es6-library-boilerplate/README.md

 4. Make your library while `npm run test:dev` is executing
 5. Setup Travis CI
 6. Setup Coveralls.io
+7. Setup saucelabs
+8. Added the `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` enviroment variables to Travis CI
+9. Update sauceLunchers in karma.config.js as needed
-7. Push code to github to share (should trigger Travis and then Coveralls)
+10. Push code to github to share (should trigger Travis, sauceLabs, and Coveralls)

 Features
 --------